Definition of Overactive Bladder

 Surgery is a last resort when patients do not respond to other treatments.
 Surgery can include removal and reconstruction or increasing bladder capacity.

 Overactive Bladder is a very common condition, affecting two out of five women.
-An Overactive Bladder is nothing to be embarrassed about, and certainly should not be worried about.
+An Overactive Bladder is nothing to be embarrassed about, but it also shouldn’t be something you have to deal with.
 Contact our team for comfortable treatment of your Overactive Bladder.